Skip to content

 Hopping mice live and burrow in the hummocks of plant species like canegrass and spinifex .
 Their burrows can be 1.5m deep and 5m long, with a series of chambers and entrances that they literally dive into!

-Hopping mice are gregarious – a group of up to five individuals can live in one deep, humid burrow, protecting themselves from the daytime heat and huddling together in winter.
+Hopping mice are gregarious – a group of up to five individuals can live in one deep, humid burrow, protecting themselves from the daytime heat and huddling in winter.

 Hopping mouse behaviour

-Hopping mice are nocturnal .
+Hopping mice are nocturnal.
 They rest in their burrows during the day and venture out at night to forage.
 Their home range is very small; they rarely venture more than a few metres from their burrows!

 Hopping mice don’t need to drink water – all the moisture they need comes from their food.
 They eat seeds, berries, plants, insects, fungi and small reptiles.